International Marketing BA (Hons) top-upStudy level: Undergraduate

 Contemporary Service and Retail Marketing – 20 credits

 For marketing graduates who find employment in service industries, the traditional product-based models of marketing are not always useful.
 Services and retailing are of enormous economic significance to most developed countries.
-This module aims to enable you to explore the theoretical concepts surrounding services marketing and retail marketing.
 You will develop appropriate marketing solutions to problems using case studies and reference to contemporary services and retail issues and developments.